stateright/stateright.github.io/md-src/comparison-with-tlaplus.md

 # Performance Comparison

 Now we need to configure the model.
 For TLC, this is done via a special "CFG" file, while for Stateright you simply introduce a Rust test.
+Rust also requires a `Cargo.toml` file.

 <table><tr><td>